 Qualifying Applicants Before Pre-Screening

 Before we discuss our list of pre-screening questions, know that you can cut down on the number of unqualified applicants BEFORE you even get to a pre-screening questionnaire.

 No matter where you list the property, make sure to add notes about any policies that you are strict about enforcing.
 This includes putting details in the property description about any no-pet policies, parking situations, smoking policies, utility expectations, and more.
-Landlords can even put their desire for a tenant with a good credit score and no criminal history in the description on a listing website to help keep away applicants who don’t fit this criteria.
+Landlords can even put their desire for a tenant with a good credit score and no criminal history to help keep away applicants who don’t fit this criteria.